 The vehicle dynamics used for control design of vehicle platoons have included complex models that model torque output of the engine with variable gear ratios as well as simplified linear models.
-In reference to the nonlinear engine and gearbox models, it is noted in [39] that a first order lag model is suitable for higher level control of the vehicle, such as for platooning applications.
+In reference to the nonlinear engine and gearbox models, it is noted in [43] that a first order lag model is suitable for higher level control of the vehicle, such as for platooning applications.
 This simplifies the vehicle, engine, and braking systems into a single constant.
-In [15], [39] the mechanical lag coefficient for a standard passenger vehicle is assumed to be $\tau_i = 0.5$ [s], with a heavy vehicle having a larger coefficient.
-Alternative modeling approaches have used the energy based port-Hamiltonian system model [40], [54].
-While use of a homogeneous platoon with identical dynamics makes the control design and tuning simpler, it is unrealistic to real world heterogeneous platoons of different vehicles [55].
-Certain controller stability properties can change with different A variety of control design approaches have been proposed in the literature including the classic Linear Quadratic Regulator (LQR) [4], [41], [58], Proportional Integral Derivative [59], H-infinity [55], sliding mode control [39], and MPC.
-MPC algorithms optimize a finite horizon cost function at each time step, and allow for the inclusion of hard constraints [60], such as road speed limits and minimum safe inter-vehicle distances.
+In [43], [18] the mechanical lag coefficient for a standard passenger vehicle is assumed to be $\tau_i = 0.5$ [s], with a heavy vehicle having a larger coefficient.
+Alternative modeling approaches have used the energy based port-Hamiltonian system model [44], [58].
+While use of a homogeneous platoon with identical dynamics makes the control design and tuning simpler, it is unrealistic to real world heterogeneous platoons of different vehicles [59].
+Certain controller stability properties can change with different types of vehicles such as platoons of heavy vehicles [60], and environment effects including changes in road slope [61] and wind [59].

+A variety of control design approaches have been proposed in the literature including the classic Linear Quadratic Regulator (LQR) [4], [45], [62], Proportional Integral Derivative [63], H-infinity [59], sliding mode control [43], and MPC.
+MPC algorithms optimize a finite horizon cost function at each time step, and allow for the inclusion of hard constraints [64], such as road speed limits and minimum safe inter-vehicle distances.
 The desired control actions from a constrained MPC controller will not exceed a vehicle's performance limit or control vehicles into situations that could lead to an accident.
-Additionally, so-called economic MPC [61], that assigns real values, such as fuel costs, to the weights in the cost function, has been utilized [62] to link vehicle performance to an energy or financial metric.
+Additionally, so-called economic MPC [65], that assigns real values, such as fuel costs, to the weights in the cost function, has been utilized [66] to link vehicle performance to an energy or financial metric.

-Distributed MPC algorithms in the leader-follower approach have been applied to platoons with poor communications [42], with extension to heterogeneous platoons [63], and string stability was enforced using constraints [64].
-A more complex approach was employed in [65] to include network information as a delay on the desired control action in the dynamics.
+Distributed MPC algorithms in the leader-follower approach have been applied to platoons with poor communications [46], with extension to heterogeneous platoons [67], and string stability was enforced using constraints [68].
+A more complex approach was employed in [69] to include network information as a delay on the desired control action in the dynamics.

 Most control designs for the platooning of vehicles consider a distributed approach with the use of a lead or ego vehicle that provides an input reference to the platoon.
-This is a flexible approach as it allows for control designs to break apart and reform platoons [5] However, distributed policies have been introduced that slow front vehicles and speed up later vehicles to form a platoon, while observing that this may be in conflict with the lead driver's goal of reaching their destination quickly [66].
-Additionally, [49] noted that the use of a variable headway and ACC controller introduced a "group conscience" such that the leading vehicles were designed with reduced performance to take into account later vehicles in the platoon.
+This is a flexible approach as it allows for control designs to break apart and reform platoons [5] However, distributed policies have been introduced that slow front vehicles and speed up later vehicles to form a platoon, while observing that this may be in conflict with the lead driver's goal of reaching their destination quickly [70].
+Additionally, [53] noted that the use of a variable headway and ACC controller introduced a "group conscience" such that the leading vehicles were designed with reduced performance to take into account later vehicles in the platoon.
 A centralized control design would utilize all platoon information and a platoon reference to design the control actions for the vehicles as a collection.